wedaa/LongTail-Log-Analysis/README.md

 CRON Entry
 --------------
 You'll need to run this through cron every hour.
-PLEASE NOTE that it starts at the 59 minute mark.
-If you want to run this just once a day, I would advise running it at 11:59 PM, as there is code that only runs during the 11 PM time frame.
+PLEASE NOTE that it starts at the 5 minute mark.
+If you want to run this just once a day, I would advise running it at 12:05 AM, as there is code that only runs during the midnight time frame.

 MY crontab entry looks like this one:

-	59 * * * * /usr/local/etc/LongTail.sh >> /tmp/LongTail.out 2>> /tmp/LongTail.out
+5 * * * * /usr/local/etc/LongTail-wrapper.sh  >> /tmp/LongTail.sh.out 2>> /tmp/LongTail.sh.out
+45 0 * * * /usr/local/etc/LongTail_analyze_attacks.pl  >> /tmp/LongTail.sh.out 2>> /tmp/LongTail.sh.out
+55 0 * * * /usr/local/etc/LongTail_rebuild_dashboard_index.pl  >> /tmp/LongTail.sh.out 2>> /tmp/LongTail.sh.out
+0,5,10,15,20,25,30,35,40,45,50,55 * * * * /usr/local/etc/LongTail_dashboard.pl >> /tmp/LongTail_dashboard.out

 HTTP Configuration
 --------------